 Miss Sally lived in New York City for four years where she continued teaching while working as both a performer and choreographer for dinner theater, musicals, and special events.
 She has been honored for her contribution to dance in the Caribbean, where she taught ballet and jazz in Haiti.
 Miss Sally has served as judge for the Florida Dance Masters.
 She has also been a guest teacher for several studios and companies.

 Many of Miss Sally's students have gone on to dance professionally throughout the United States and internationally.
 Some have also become teachers, choreographers, and company directors.

-Miss Sally's award winning choreography has been seen on Lake County stages with the the Mount Dora Theatre Company, Bay Street Players, and the Melon Patch Players, where she will soon begin work on her 37th production.
+Miss Sally's award winning choreography has been seen on Lake County stages with the Mount Dora Theatre Company, Bay Street Players, and the Melon Patch Players, where she has worked on over 40 productions.
 A tribute to her was presented at the Melon Patch in 2015 and most recently she received the Lifetime Achievement Award.

 Miss Sally's classes stress posture, proper alignment, energy, strength, and musicality.
 In an atmosphere of encouragement and joy, Miss Sally imparts the rewards of serious training and discipline to her students.
 She begins her 24th year at Leesburg Dance Centre bringing over five decades of experience.